 The fin whale sightings in Fiji are rare.
 The Fiji group’s location close to the equator is about as far north as their seasonal movements take them.
 To see Fin whales even in Fiji’s winter is a lucky random event.
 It occurs further out at sea during boating trips or sea crossings between distant islands, as the whales normally avoid shallow coastal water.

-Whale-watching tours for fin whales concentrate on moderate oceans where they are regularly seen.
+Whale watching tours for fin whales concentrate on moderate oceans where they are regularly seen.

 Conservational status of the Fin whale

-About 750 000 animals were then slaughtered from 1900 to 1979, for oil and baleen.
+About 750 000 animals were then slaughtered from 1900 till 1979, for oil and baleen.

-In 1982, the International Whaling Commission (IWC) agreed on a moratorium to discontinue the commercial fishing of fin whales from 1986 until the stocks recovered.
+In 1982, the International Whaling Commission (IWC) agreed on a moratorium to discontinue the commercial fishing of fin whales from 1986 until the stocks have recovered.
 After the Icelandic government decided in 2006 to allow commercial whaling again, the first Finn whale was landed on 22 October 2006.

 Today only about 50 thousand fin whales are left in the world’s oceans.